AntiAvengers/Lycaon/README.md

 Scrolls are what you need to summon for Sprites.

 ### What are Sprites?
 Companions who will stay by your side during your Lycaon journey.
-OR maybe you want to sell them for Sui.
+OR maybe you want to sell them for SUI.

 ### Sell?
 Crypto??
 Yes!
 There is a marketplace available for all users to list and sell their Sprites for Sui!
 Maybe you'll even see a rare Mythic for sale??
+However to sell your sprite, you have to mint it on the blockchain first!

 ### What are Shards?
 Shards are necessary to buy food from the Pantry to feed your Sprites!
 You earn shards every time you open an egg, and Sprites passively generate shards for you!
+Rarer sprites will generate more shards!

 ### Why feed your Sprites?
 Well you don't want them to go hungry.
 Who knows?
 With a full belly, some time, and some luck, maybe your Sprite will evolve into a rarer Sprite! :)
+Sprites will also not gain experience if they are starving!
+(0/8 hunger meter)

 ### What are the Sprites' rarities?
 Littles, Familiars, Nobles, Elites, and Mythics.